wp-plugins/design-approval-system/readme.txt

 == Changelog ==

+= Version 1.4 =

+ * MAJOR FIX - Fixed: Javascript on design post page NOW working.
+(ATTENTION EVERYONE - THIS UPDATE is NEEDED for DAS plugin to work PROPERLY!
+ALL Previous versions have NOT been working!)
+ * MAJOR FIX - Fixed: categories menu to work.
+ * Added: "Designer's Name" field back into post backend.
+ * Fixed: updated screen shots on settings page to match correct text.

 = Version 1.3 =

  * MAJOR FIX - Fixed: Post Paged getting "404 Page Not Found error".
-(Update needed for DAS to work properly!)

 = Version 1.2 =